PhilippSchuette/projecteuler/README.md

 ## <a name="adding-solutions"></a> Adding Solutions

 You can use the script `gen_new_probl.sh` to quickly generate a template for your problem solution.
-Problem number, author name and date will be automatically filled in. **Javascript, Go and Rust and not yet fully supported**, i.e. source files are created from templates but need to be modified to a certain amount.
+Problem number, author name and date will be automatically filled in. **Javascript, Go and Rust are not yet fully supported**, i.e. source files are created from templates but need to be modified to a certain amount.

 E.g. to generate a template for your C++ solution to problem 123 use